grafana/loki/docs/sources/clients/promtail/stages/metrics.md

 This pipeline creates a histogram that reads `response_time` from the extracted map and places it into a bucket, both increasing the count of the bucket and the sum for that particular bucket.

+## Supported values

+The metric values extracted from the log data are internally converted to floating points.
+The supported values are the following:
+* integers, floating point numbers
+* string - two types of string formats are supported:
+  * strings that represent floating point numbers: e.g., `"0.804"` is converted to `0.804`.
+  * duration format strings.
+Valid time units are "ns", "us", "ms", "s", "m", "h".
+    Values in this format are converted as a floating point number of seconds.
+E.g., `"0.5ms"` is converted to `0.0005`.
+* boolean:
+  * `true` is converted to `1`
+  * `false` is converted to `0`